rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/compose/sop_compose_8.md

 title: 'SOP: Compose and Repo Sync for Rocky Linux 8'
 ---

-This SOP covers how the Rocky Linux Release Engineering Team handles composes and repository syncs for the distribution.
+This SOP covers how the Rocky Linux Release Engineering Team handles composes and repository syncs for Rocky Linux 8.
 It contains information of the scripts that are utilized and in what order, depending on the use case.

+Please see the other SOP for Rocky Linux 9+ that are managed via empanadas and peridot.

 ## Contact Information
 | | |